-According to De Telegraaf, based on research done by Service Management (the professional publication for the cleaning industry in Holland), the toilets in The Netherlands are getting cleaner.
-In 2007, 21 percent of the 150 public toilets investigated could be classed as really clean.
-In 2006, this was only 12 percent.
+According to research done by Service Management (the professional publication for the cleaning industry in Holland), toilets have reportedly been getting cleaner in the Netherlands; although in their last report (2016), only 27 percent of the 150 public toilets investigated were classed as really clean, down from 38 percent the year before.
+But it is still a big improvement from earlier years; in 2006 it was only 12 percent.

-Men’s facilities tend to be cleaner than women’s are, a result that may come as a surprise to anyone who has ever had the joy of walking past a men’s restroom.
-Only 15 percent of toilets in department stores, garden centres and DIY shops passed the cleanliness test.
-Top of the class were hospitals where nearly a third of the toilets were spick and span.
+Women's facilities tend to be cleaner than men’s, a result that may not surprise anyone who has ever had the joy of walking past a men’s restroom.
+Only 16 percent of toilets in public buildings, such as stations and sports centres, passed the test, and less than 30 percent of toilets in department stores, garden centres and DIY shops were considered clean.
+Top of the class were hospitality and hospitals where around a third of the toilets were spick and span.

-To be fair, The Netherlands is not unique in asking for money for what can only be described as a bare necessity.
-Its neighbours do not fare much better in the toilet penny-pinching stakes.
-Some Belgian service stations have a scheme whereby you pay fifty cents to go through the toilet turnstiles.
-The fun however does not stop there.
-In return, not only can you use the facilities but you also receive a voucher for the same amount to use in the attached shop.
-Similar imaginative schemes are in use in Holland too.
+To be fair, the Netherlands is not unique in asking for money for what can only be described as a bare necessity.
+Its European neighbours do not fare much better in the toilet penny-pinching stakes.
+Some Belgian service stations even have a scheme where you pay fifty cents for toilet and in return you receive a voucher of the same amount towards any purchase in the attached shop.
+Similar imaginative schemes are in use in the Netherlands, too.
 In the popular beach pavilion Parnassia in Overveen, the voucher you receive in return for fifty cents is redeemable against consumptions in the restaurant.

-Second only to my frustration of paying for the toilet, is the fact that public conveniences in Holland are relatively hard to come by.
-I still have night terrors about loo hunting whilst I was pregnant with a bladder that could hold out for no more than ten minutes at a time.
-I remain of the opinion that all women living in Holland should receive a toilet fund from their health insurers - 25 cents every ten minutes sure adds up.
+Second only to my frustration of paying for the toilet, is the fact that public conveniences in the Netherlands are relatively hard to come by.
+I still have night terrors about loo hunting when I was pregnant with a bladder that couldn't hold for more than 10 minutes at a time.
+I remain of the opinion that all women living in the Netherlands should receive a toilet fund from their health insurers – 25 cents every 10 minutes sure adds up.

-Again, I do not stand in isolation with my gripe.
-Linda, a Dutch national, states that aside from the toilets in the department stores she cannot recall ever seeing a public toilet in Holland.
+I do not stand in isolation with my gripe.
+Linda, a Dutch national, states that aside from the toilets in the department stores she cannot recall ever seeing a public toilet in the Netherlands.